Pokkunny Siva Temple

 Pokkunny Siva Temple (പൊക്കുന്നി ശിവ ക്ഷേത്രം) is an ancient Hindu temple dedicated to Lord Shiva is situated at Vadavannur village of Alathur of Palakkad district in Kerala state in India.
-The temple is a part of the 108 famous Shiva temples in Kerala.
+The temple is a part of 108 famous Shiva temples in Kerala.
 The temple is dedicated to Lord Shiva.
-Legend has it that Parasurama was installed Shiva Linga at the pond (Perumkulam) in Alathur.
+Legend has it that Lord Parasurama installed the Shiva Linga at the pond (Perumkulam) in Alathur.
 The temple was built by the King of Kollamkodu kingdom.

 The legend

 Lord Parashurama installed the idol of Siva in the pool as a way to diminish the harshness of the great deity and bring him peace.
 In other temples, the deity is worshiped facing to a pond or other pool to reduce the temper of Lord Shiva.
 Whatever the case, the temple is located in the vast pond.
 One side of the temple pond may have been erected to reach the temple which was formerly the temple pond.
 One can see the temple standing in the pond (Perumkulam പെരുംകുളം).